akash-g0807/Beta-Hyprland-config/README.md

 # Installation tutorial from Base Arch install

+(Note: Do not use `.install.sh` script in `Scripts` folder as it is not yet complete, use instructions below)

 1. First clone the repo by running the command: `git clone https://github.com/akash-g0807/Beta-Hyprland-config.git`
 2. Then install yay (AUR helper):